-This leaflet provides information about how sport and physical activity can help your mental health.
-Leaflet published by Scottish Association for Mental Health (SAMH).
+This leaflet provide information about getting help for people who are worried about their own or someone else's mental health.
+It was published by Scottish Association for Mental Health (SAMH) in 2011.

 Students in further and higher education are entitled to reasonable adjustments to their course and institution if they have a disability.
 This leaflet provides information about adjustments that can work for students with mental health problems.
 Leaflet published by Scottish Association for Mental Health (SAMH) in March 2012.